Judge rejects Amber Heard's request to set aside Depp win - NewsBreak

 Judge rejects Amber Heard's request to set aside Depp win

-FALLS CHURCH, Va. — (AP) — A Virginia judge on Wednesday rejected an effort by actress Amber Heard to set aside the $10 million judgment awarded against her in favor of her ex-husband, Johnny Depp.
+FALLS CHURCH, Va. — A judge on Wednesday rejected a request from actress Amber Heard to set aside the $10 million judgment awarded against her in favor of her ex-husband, Johnny Depp.

 Depp won a defamation suit against Heard last month in a high-profile civil trial.
 Heard won a smaller, $2 million judgement on a counterclaim she filed against Depp.